Jonah Gadjovich: Florida Panthers

 Leaving the Sharks organization after two seasons, Gadjovich initially signed a one-year AHL deal with the Charlotte Checkers on July 2, 2023.
 Approaching the 2023–24 season, Gadjovich accepted an invitation to attend the affiliated Florida Panthers training camp.
 Remaining with the team through pre-season and before making an appearance with the Checkers, Gadjovich was signed to a one-year, $810,000 contract with the Panthers on October 17, 2023.
 Gadjovich made his season debut with the Checkers before he was recalled and made his Florida Panthers debut in a 2–1 victory over the Anaheim Ducks on November 17, 2023.

 On March 7, 2024, Gadjovich was signed to a two-year contract extension by the Panthers.
 In his first season with the Panthers, Gadjovich won the Stanley Cup in 2024.
 He played 39 regular season games but did not dress in the playoffs.
 Florida requested Gadjovich's name be included on the Stanley Cup for spending the whole season with the team.

+On October 12, 2025, Gadjovich was signed to another two-year extension by the Panthers.